jiayuchann/jiayuchann.github.io/_posts/2024-06-30-Agent-Tesla-AutoIt-Unpack.md

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/298bbbac-29ab-4295-a4d6-85d952f60889)

-Looks like the decoded text is still in hex representation.
+The decoded text is still in hex representation.
 We can convert them into actual hex values first and then open it up in IDA.
 The entry point would be at offset `0x23B0`.

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/7b001c2e-4cbc-4df7-a2a2-64e64801d10d)